 Should Your Dealership Spend More Ad Budget on Google or Facebook?

-With the continuing growth of both of these platforms, small businesses — including car dealers — are making tough decisions about how to balance their marketing budgets.
+With the continuing growth of both of these platforms, small businesses — including RV and car dealers — are making tough decisions about how to balance their marketing budgets.

 Google Ads vs. Facebook Ads: Which One Deserves More Money?